War in Darfur: 2010 to 2012

 On 9 March, it was announced that two more states would be established in Darfur: Central Darfur around Zalingei and Eastern Darfur around Ed Daein.
 The rebel groups protested and stated that this was a bid to further divide Darfur's influence.

 Advising both the LJM and JEM during the Doha peace negotiations was the Public International Law & Policy Group (PILPG).
 Led by Dr. Paul Williams and Matthew T. Simpson, PILPG's team provided legal support.

 In June, a new Darfur Peace Agreement (2011) was proposed by the Doha mediators.
 This agreement was to supersede the Abuja Agreement of 2005 and when signed, would halt preparations for a Darfur status referendum.
 The proposed document included provisions for a Darfuri Vice-President and an administrative structure that included three states and a strategic regional authority, the Darfur Regional Authority.
-The agreement was signed by the Government of Sudan and the Liberation and Justice Movement on 14 July 2011.
+The agreement was signed by the Government of Sudan and the LJM on 14 July 2011.

+On 1 February 2012, clashes between the JEM and a group of armed Arab citizens in East Darfur left 3 rebels killed, the attacks occurred as a response to repeated violations by JEM in the area.

+On 22 February, the Sudan Liberation Movement led by Minni Minnawi (SLM-MM) killed 12 Sudanese soldiers and took control of the Alawna area in North Darfur.
+The SLM-MM also said they destroyed one vehicle and captured another belonging to the Sudanese forces and said one of their soldiers was wounded in the fighting.

 Little progress occurred after September 2012 and the situation slowly worsened and violence was escalating.
 The population of displaced Sudanese in IDP camps also increased.